TENERIFE - HEART CHAKRA

 VARIETIES OF BEACHES

-It has beautiful precipitous mountain chain full of sharp peaks.
+It has a beautiful precipitous mountain chain full of sharp peaks.
 The deep valleys and ravines that cut across it eventually reach the sea, forming a series of beaches where we can take a refreshing dip.

 I was feeling SOooO GoOd!
 I felt so much love and beauty around me.
 I tried to make a mini video (watch it below) illustrating the feeling with mixed recordings.
 There is no sound added to the clip.